 5.5 Are individuals' choices incorporated into the services and supports they receive?
-Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized and in a centered plan. ccordance with the person- Related Questions: Does staff ask the individual about their needs and preferences?
-YES ☐ NO How are individuals made aware of the process for making service request service requests?
-Is individual choice facilitated such that the individual feels empowered to make decisions? ☐ YES Пио Do individuals have the option to choose from whom they receive services and supports? ☐ YES □ NO How are individual requests accommodated? - - 5.6 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / service p lan?
+Expectation: Individual choices are accounted for and honored unless the individual's safety would be jeopardized and in a centered plan. ccordance e with the e person- Related Questions: Does staff ask the individual about their needs and preferences?
+YES How are individuals made aware of the process for making service request service requests?
+Is individual choice facilitated such that the individual feels empowered to make decisions?
+YES NO Do individuals have the option to choose from whom they receive services and supports?
+YES 🗌 NO How are individual requests accommodated? - - 5.6 Are individuals, or their representatives, active participants in the development of, and updates to, the plan of care / service plan lan?
 Expectation: Individuals and/or their representatives are active participants in the service planning process.
-Planning mee convenient to the individual/representative. tings occu r at time S Related Questions: Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and schedule a p lanning m neeting? lanning m neeting? - lanning m neeting? - How does the setting post or provide information to individuals/representative(s) about how to request and schedule a p -
+Planning mee convenient to the individual/representative. ır at time S Related Questions: How does the setting post or provide information to individuals/representative(s) about how to request and schedule a p lanning m neeting? - Was the individual/representative(s) present during the last plan meeting?
+YES □ NO Do individuals participate in their plan meetings?
+YES Is the individual's input reflected in the service plan?
+YES

 6.0 OTHER 6.1 Is there a legally enforceable agreement between the residential setting and the individual who resides there?
-Expectation: The individual has the same landlord/tenant protections, is protected from eviction, and afforded the same a not receiving Medicaid HCB services. ppeal righ nts as per sons Related Questions: Does the individual have a lease, or for settings in which landlord/tenant laws do not apply, a residency agreement?
+Expectation: The individual has the same landlord/tenant protections, is protected from eviction, and afforded the same not receiving Medicaid HCB services. appeal rig hts as pe rsons Related Questions: Does the individual have a lease, or for settings in which landlord/tenant laws do not apply, a residency agreement?
 Please provide a copy of the current agreement.
-YES □ NO How are individuals made aware of their housing rights?
-How are individuals made aware of the process of relocating and requesting new housing?
-6.2 How are modifications to the HCBS settings requirements addressed and documented?
-Expectation: Modifications to the HCBS settings requirements are supported by an assessed need and justified in the indiv idual's se rvice plar /care pla Related Questions: What factors are considered before restricting an individual's rights? - □ vrc Пио Does the setting prepare documentation if an individual's rights have to be restricted?
-If yes, what type? ☐ YES Does the individual provide informed consent for the modification or restriction?
-YES □ NO How often is the restriction reviewed to determine if it is still needed?
+YES NO NO How are individuals made aware of their housing rights?
+How are individuals made aware of the process of relocating and requesting new housing? - 6.2 How are modifications to the HCBS settings requirements addressed and documented?
+Expectation: Modifications to the HCBS settings requirements are supported by an assessed need and justified in the ind ividual's se rvice pla n/care pl Related Questions: What factors are considered before restricting an individual's rights?

+Does the setting prepare documentation if an individual's rights have to be restricted?
+If yes, what type?
+YES NO NO Does the individual provide informed consent for the modification or restriction?
+YES NO How often is the restriction reviewed to determine if it is still needed?